Carmelite Spirituality

 This spiritual classic has long been beloved by Catholics for its wondrous distillation of the teaching of St. Thérèse of Lisieux into a reader-friendly set of meditations.
 It's perfect as a personal retreat when you have only a few moments to spare each day - and for spiritual reading anytime and anywhere.

 Fr.
 Jean C. J. d'Elbée, a French priest deeply imbued with St. Thérèse's spirit, brings you St. Thérèse's teachings on God's love and the confidence in Him that it should inspire in your soul; humility, peace, and fraternal charity; the apostolate; the Cross; and what it means truly to abandon yourself to Divine Providence.
 I Believe in Love has helped countless souls embark on the way to the Father.
-It will help you focus on Him throughout each day, rest in Him amid your troubles, and live joy
+It will help you focus on Him throughout each day, rest in Him amid your troubles, and live joyfully with Him at every moment!

 - Please log in to review this product